GRC-SummerSchool/learn-python/Day4/SimplePlotting.md

 Add the `import` statement to the top of your `read_weather.py` file.
 Add the `plot_tavg` function to the file.
 Add the `create_attribute_array` function to the file.
-Update your `main` section to
+Update your `main` section to:

-1) Select one of the divisions from the data map.
+1. Select one of the divisions from the data map.
-2) Create attribute array objects for the YearMonth attribute and the TAVG attribute.
+2. Create attribute array objects for the YearMonth attribute and the TAVG attribute.
-3) Call the plot_tavg function with the YearMonth as first input and TAVG as second.
+3. Call the `plot_tavg` function with the YearMonth as first input and TAVG as second.

 The plot shown above is for division 10.